 \section{Preliminaries}

 We consider the standard approval-based multiwinner voting framework.
+For $x \in \N$, let $[x] = \{1, 2, \dots, x\}$.
 Let $N =\{v_1, \dots, v_n\}$ be the set of voters, $C = \{c_1, \dots, c_m\}$ be the set of candidates, and $k \in \N$ be the committee size with $k \leq m$.
 For every voter $v \in N$, we denote the set of candidates she approves of as $A_v \subseteq C$, and we write $N_c = \{ v \in N: c \in A_v \}$ for the set of supporters of a candidate $c \in C$.
 A voting instance $I$ is defined by an approval profile $A = (A_v)_{v \in N}$ and the committee size $k$, i.e., $I = (A, k)$.
 Finally, a committee $W$ is a subset of the candidates with cardinality $k$.
-In order to determine which committee should be selected, different multiwinner voting rules have been proposed.
-In this paper, we consider commonly used approval-based multiwinner voting rules, like the method of equal shares (MES), sequential Phragmén (seq-Phragmén), Chamberlin-Courant (CC), proportional approval voting (PAV), and greedy justified candidate rule (GJCR).
-We refer the reader to \Cref{section:voting_rules} for the formal definitions of these rules.
+To determine which committee to select, various multiwinner voting rules have been proposed.
+In this paper, we consider commonly used approval-based multiwinner voting rules, including the method of equal shares (MES), the sequential Phragmén (seq-Phragmén), the Chamberlin-Courant (CC), proportional approval voting (PAV), and the greedy justified candidate rule (GJCR).
+We refer the reader to the full version of the paper for the formal definitions of these rules.